logtalk-actions/setup-jiprolog/README.md

 # Current Status

 This action is in active development.
+This action does not support Windows at this time.